M0hammed-Hassan/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms
 This repository for building the machine learning algorithms from scratch.
-# Algorithms That i built:
+# Algorithms That I Built:
 - Simple Linear Regression Algorithm
 - Simple Linear Regression Algorithm By Using OOP